sranins/BusinessApplication-ReleaseNotes/articles/index.md

 Plus, to help you plan for upcoming capabilities, the release notes include a list of capabilities that are currently in development, but not yet assigned a release date.

-We know how important these release notes are to your organization for planning a successful update.
-We want to know what works and what doesn’t.
-Let us know your thoughts by sending email to [releasenotes@microsoft.com](mailto:releasenotes@microsoft.com).
-We’ll use your feedback to improve our content.

-> [!NOTE]
+> [!TIP]
-> The release notes are available as a PDF.
-[Download the Spring '18 release notes](https://go.microsoft.com/fwlink/?linkid=870424).
+> Looking for a PDF instead?
+The PDF version is updated once a month with the latest content.
+[Download the Spring '18 release notes PDF](https://aka.ms/businessappsreleasenotes).

 [Spring '18 release notes](Spring18/release-overview.md)